JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 By default the `speak` and `reprompt` methods replace the content from previous calls to those methods; this behavior mirrors that of corresponding ASK SDK methods.
 There are two ways to change this behavior such to multiple calls to result in content getting merged (with a space in between) instead of replaced:
-1. When constructing the `JargonSkillBuilder` (described below) pass in an options objeect with `mergeSpeakAndReprompt` set to true
+1. When constructing the `JargonSkillBuilder` (described below) pass in an options object with `mergeSpeakAndReprompt` set to true
 1. Set the `merge` parameter to the `speak` or `reprompt` method to true

 When `mergeSpeakAndReprompt` is true the default replace behavior can be used for specific calls to `speak` or `reprompt` by setting the `merge` parameter to false.

-Note that each indivdual call to `speak` or `reprompt` should contain content that can stand alone (e.g., a full sentence or paragraph) to minimize the chances that the order of the content would change across langauges.
+Note that each individual call to `speak` or `reprompt` should contain content that can stand alone (e.g., a full sentence or paragraph) to minimize the chances that the order of the content would change across languages.

 ```typescript
 export interface JargonResponseBuilder {